 Alpesh: I must say that I admire you coming to critical realism largely by yourself – these readings groups were so very helpful because most of us were novices, and also, meeting people like Bushra Sharar, Par Engholm, Birendra Singh, Rachel Rosen, and Sharon Tao was instructive for me to work out that critical realism could be productively deployed specifically as a meta-theory with Marxism for emancipatory practice.
 I reflect now on the value of this reading group.
 This approach characterised in the spirit of our ongoing video call dialogues and through this book is a continuation and the epitome of my point.
 It was at this time, around 2009 that I began my serious engagement with the Marxist method, utilising critical realism’s depth ontology.
 Now before we elaborate on that and some of the critical realism toolkit, let me put a direct question to you stemming from criticism that I’ve encountered.
 Roy made it clear that critical realism is an aid to progressing socialism – hence the focus on Marxism at the first conference we talked about above.
-But let me play devils-advocate - should any Marxist be afraid of critical realism?
+But let me play devils-advocate – should any Marxist be afraid of critical realism?

 Grant: My short response would be that no Marxist should be afraid of critical realism.
 It is crucial to understand that critical realism is a theory about theories.
-We can describe critical realism as a meta-theory or, as Steve Fleetwood has put it, a ‘full-blown’ philosophy of science (Brown, Fleetwood & Roberts 2002, 3).
+We can describe critical realism as a meta-theory or, as Steve Fleetwood has put it, a ‘full-blown’ philosophy of science (Brown, Fleetwood and Roberts, 2002, 3).
 There are two important points from Fleetwood’s observation that help me explain my short and confident response to your provocation.
 The first picks up on critical realism as a full-blown philosophy.
 We take from this that critical realism operates, conceptually, at higher levels of abstraction than do more concrete conceptual systems like Marxism.
 In other words, critical realism is a different kind of conceptual system than Marxism and, as such, cannot replace it.
 Nor does critical realism set out to do so.
 It is in virtue of this difference that a critical realism-Marxism relation is possible.
 And that relation is one where critical realism acts as an underlabourer to Marxism.
 Critical realism takes a humble and respectful role in working with – not on or against – Marxism.
-This also means that Marxist theorists and practitioners are not obliged to blindly accept all that critical realism purports to offer (see Banfield 2022; Bhaskar and Callinicos 2003; Brown, Fleetwood and Roberts 2002; Creaven 2011).
+This also means that Marxist theorists and practitioners are not obliged to blindly accept all that critical realism purports to offer (see Banfield, 2022; Bhaskar and Callinicos, 2003; Brown, Fleetwood and Roberts, 2002; Creaven, 2011).

 The second point is that critical realism is a full-blown philosophy of science.
 While Marxism is a science, it does not have a fully developed philosophy of science.